Statheads Gameplay: Player Substitutions

 For pitching scores, each manager orders his starting pitchers, setting a four-man rotation for Statheads game days.
 The #1 pitcher will gain points for the team on Statheads opening day, and then again the fifth match of the season, after nos.
 2, 3 and 4 have had their days.
 The assigned starter for each day can be found on the league schedule like so:

 The assigned starter for a match will earn the points he generates on that day if he pitches -- if he does not, then his most recent eligible unused outing is scored.
-All unused starts expire after 15 days (including the current game day and the day of the starts).
-Starting pitchers must meet the "Rest Days" rule requirement below to qualify to pitch on any given day.
+Starts are eligible to be used on the day of the MLB player's start and for 14 days after, at which point the starts expire and can't be used in a match.
+Starting pitchers must meet the "Rest Days" rule requirement below to qualify to be used in a Statheads match on any given day.

 On some Statheads game days, no qualified unused outing will be in the designated starter's history, and in that case, the fifth starter's most recent eligible unused outing is automatically called upon to supply a value for that day's match.
 In the unlikely event no score is available for the fifth starter, then the team's starting pitching score is zero for that match.